-- Demonstrate and practice standardized safety and public health protection procedures as they apply to the irrigation industry. - Explain the relationships between plants and their soil and water environment including the use of recycled water. - Demonstrate an understanding of landscape irrigation hydraulics. - Identify irrigation system components and demonstrate their proper installation. - Design efficient new and retrofitted spray and drip landscape irrigation systems for residential and commercial projects. - Develop proper irrigation schedules with the use of evapotranspiration rates, precipitation rates, proper cycling of application and controller programming. - Demonstrate the ability to diagnose irrigation system problems related to valves, wiring and hydraulics. - Explain the importance of, and best practices for, water conservation in regards to water sources, water quality and regulations. - Gain practical experience working in the landscape industry. - Install a complete irrigation system per plan, including but not limited to sprinklers, valves, valve boxes, drip irrigation, and controllers.
+- Explain the relationships between plants and their soil and water environment including the use of recycled water. - Demonstrate an understanding of landscape irrigation hydraulics. - Identify irrigation system components and demonstrate their proper installation. - Demonstrate a basic understanding of irrigation design principles. - Demonstrate the ability to calculate an irrigation schedule. - Demonstrate the ability to diagnose irrigation system problems related to valves, wiring and hydraulics. - Explain the importance of, and best practices for, water conservation in regards to water sources, water quality and regulations. - Gain practical experience working in the landscape industry.